aces/Loris/modules/genomic_browser/test/TestPlan.md

 ## Pave Navigation and Display

 - There should be 6 tabs unders the breadcrumb: Profile, GWAS, SNP, CNV, Methylation and Files
-- Clicking each tab should present it as active and the 5 other tabs should remain in te same order.
+- Clicking each tab should present it as active and the 5 other tabs should remain in the same order.

 <a name="features">
 </a>